-The structure of Classical:NEXT consists of four sections – showcases, conference, expo and film screenings.
+The structure of Classical:NEXT consists of four main components – conference, expo, showcases and networking.
 The conference section is set up to offer presentations, seminars, discussions, one-to-one and roundtable mentoring and other formats to help delegates keep up with changes, trends and innovations.
 The expo exhibits the work of labels, publishers, agents, festivals, associations and others, and serves as a meeting point for all delegates.
 Showcases are where artists and productions can be presented in a series of short concerts or video screenings, offering artistic directors, concert bookers, journalists and more a unique opportunity to gain an overview of artistic activity within a short space of time.
 The IMZ International Music + Media Centre (Vienna) selected a complementary film programme for the first edition in Munich 2012 and again for the second and third editions 2013 and 2014 in Vienna.
 From 2015 onwards, Project Pitches were introduced so that a range of video projects, videos on larger scale projects and works-in-progress can be presented to the Classical:NEXT delegates.

 While the conference and expo of Classical:NEXT are open exclusively to professionals, parts of the showcase programme are open to the public.